thenomaniqbal/Data-science-with-R/README.md

 ## 🔥 Parametric tests:
 <p>Parametric tests are those statistical tests that assume the data approximately follows a normal distribution (In a normal distribution the mean is zero and the standard deviation is 1.  its mean (average), median (midpoint), and mode (most frequent observation) are all equal to one another.), amongst other assumptions. for example: z-test, t-test, ANOVA, Manova. <br/>
-Important note — the assumption is that the data of the whole population follows a normal distribution, not the sample data that you’re working with.
+Important note — the assumption is that the data of the whole population follows a normal distribution, not the sample data that you’re working with.</p>

 ## 🔥 Nonparametric tests:
 <p>Nonparametric tests are those statistical tests that don’t assume anything about the distribution followed by the data, and hence are also known as distribution free tests (examples include Chi-square, Mann-Whitney U-test). <br/>